Josiah-praise/CeloPong/docs/dev-notes/note-87-game-history-pagination.md

 ## Observability
 - Log the page size + offset while in development to confirm increments.
 - Consider instrumenting a metric for “history_load_more” to detect failures.

+## Next Steps
+- Evaluate moving pagination logic to a shared hook used by My Wins.
+- Investigate backend support for `cursor`-based pagination to remove offset math.